-In recent years, exceptionally high numbers of civilian casualties from explosive ordnance have been recorded (source: 2021 Landmine Monitor).
-The delivery of effective EORE interventions to affected populations – in addition to clearance and other risk reduction programmes – is a primary means of preventing injuries and saving lives.
+In recent years, high numbers of civilian casualties from explosive ordnance have been recorded (source: 2022 Landmine Monitor).
+Effective EORE interventions with affected individuals and communities – in addition to other risk reduction programmes – are critical to prevent injuries and save lives.

-In order to contribute to enhancing the protection of civilians from the threats caused by explosive ordnance, and in line with its multi-year strategy, in 2019 the GICHD stepped up its EORE efforts in support of partners across the mine action and wider humanitarian and protection sectors.
+In order to contribute to enhancing the protection of civilians, the GICHD has stepped up its EORE efforts in support of partners across the mine action and wider humanitarian and protection sectors.

 The GICHD follows a multi-pronged approach that entails global, regional and country-specific EORE advice, technical assistance, exchange of good practices and research.

 Support to partners and key stakeholders is further strengthened through the mainstreaming of EORE into the Centre’s three lines of service: field support focused on capacity development and advice, multilateral work focused on norms and standards, and research and development focused on innovative solutions.

 At global level, the Centre contributes to efforts to strengthen the profile of EORE, improve the delivery of effective EORE, respond to current and new challenges, foster new partnerships and encourage innovation.

 This is partly achieved through the GICHD’s role as secretariat and core member of the EORE Advisory Group, convention-related support (APMBC and CCM) and the production of sector-wide resources for practitioners.
 Some recent examples include: